close-dev-team/partner-sdk-php/USERGUIDE.md

 ```
 Now that you have the Close Client setup you're ready to continue.

+### Available classes:

 #### TextMessage()
 One of the core features of the Close PHP SDK is sending ultra personalised text messages to Close users.
-There are 4 operations available in the TextMessageOperation class, with each a different use-case.
+There are 4 operations available in the TextMessage class, with each a different use-case.

 | Operations | Use-case |
 | -------- | ----------- |